Arvindhra/100-Days-of-Code-The-Complete-Python-Pro-Bootcamp/Day20&Day21-Snake_Game/ReadME.md

 #### b) snake.py which would contain the creation of the snake segments as well as the movement of the snake.
 #### c) food.py which would contain codes related to the food and the randomization of the food across the screen.
 #### d) scoreboard.py which would contain the scoreboard as well as the notification to let the user that the game is over if the snake collides with the wall or collides with it's own tail.
+#### e) high_score.txt which would contain the high score recorded so far for the snake game.
+This would enable the main snake game to have the high score track record of the previously played snake games.

 This project is part of Day 20 & Day 21 of 100 Days of Code - The Complete Python Pro Bootcamp Course by Angela Yu on Udemy.